 La Bodega Negra

 This on-trend Mexican restaurant in Soho is an ideal spot to become acquainted with tequila, thanks to a stunning selection of easy-drinking cocktails and a run of Mexican street food-inspired small plates to accompany them.
-For fans of the spirit, you can try around 50 different varieties of tequila and mezcal, all available by the glass, as well as by carafe and bottle for the truly hardcore.
+For fans of the spirit, you can try around 50 different varieties of tequila and mezcal, all available by the glass, as well as by carafe and bottle.
+Full-blown tequila and mezcal flights are also available for the truly hardcore.

 La Bodega Negra, 9 Old Compton Street, W1D 5JF

 Set on Hampstead Road not far from Warren Street station, this restaurant eschews TexMex to specialise in regional dishes from across Mexico.
 It doesn’t just stop at the food, either.
 At last count, the bar area here stocks more than 200 different tequilas and mezcals, which we’re pretty sure is the biggest collection in London.
-There are classic and specially created cocktails to help you enjoy the spirit (if you needed any), but it’s not unusual to see a tequila lover work their way through a few of the high-end options neat of an evening time.
+Swing by for a 20% off happy hour between 5-7pm on weekdays.
+There are classic and specially created cocktails to help you enjoy the spirit (if you needed any), but it’s not unusual to see a tequila lover work their way through a few of the high-end options neat of an evening.

 Mestizo, 103 Hampstead Road, NW1 3EL

-Part of Wahaca’s Charlotte Street branch, what we particularly like about this bar is that it ignores Tequila altogether in favour of lesser-known and generally better value mezcal.
+Part of Wahaca’s Charlotte Street branch, what we particularly like about this bar is that it ignores tequila altogether in favour of lesser-known and generally better value mezcal.
 From punches to on-the-rocks, or instead of vodka in a Bloody Mary, the drink gets everywhere, and we’ve found the staff to be more than geared up for explaining exactly what’s what.
 Given it’s Wahaca, food is naturally on hand.
+The Wardour Street Wahaca branch has a similar gem below, The Azulito Bar, which pops bottles of 100% agave tequilas.

 Mezcaleria, 19-23 Charlotte Street, W1T 1RL